2020 NASA BIG Idea Awardee

 Cambridge, MA & New York, NY & Lee, MA

-This project is ongoing and pending publication.
 The work described here is accurate as of January 2021.
+Please see publications for updates.

 The environment inside lunar polar permanently shadowed regions (PSRs) challenges robotic and human explorers with extreme cold, extended darkness, ice as hard as basalt, challenging terrain, hard vacuum, and the limited, if not non-existent, line-of-sight communications into or out of the PSRs.
 Taking advantage of the relatively weak lunar gravitational field and the lack of an atmosphere, a tall, lightweight, autonomously deployed tower, situated just outside the PSR, would provide multiple lines of sight to the Earth, the Sun, the lander, the surface inside and outside the PSR and the distant lunar horizon.
 Payloads at the top of the tower, up to 16.5 m above the lunar surface, could include radio repeaters and remote sensing, imaging, and power beaming systems.
 A lightweight, self-deployable tower infrastructure will aid NASA in achieving the goals of the Artemis program by enabling the exploration and development of PSRs near the lunar poles.
 The capabilities designed into this tower are key enablers for small, distributed payloads and autonomous robots that operate synergistically to deliver a robust capability to explore and operate in and around PSRs.